 - WAC 162-30-020 - This state regulation details the disability leave for pregnancy or childbirth that employers must provide.

-- Family and Medical Leave Insurance - Legislation was enacted in 2007 setting out a framework for a family leave insurance program, implementation has been delayed to October 2015.
+- Family and Medical Leave Insurance - Legislation was enacted in 2007 setting out a framework for a family leave insurance program, implementation has been delayed until the legislature specifically appropriates funding and enacts an implementation date for benefits.
 The statute requires that leave taken under the statute must be taken concurrently with the federal FMLA leave and permits employers to require that leave be taken concurrently or otherwise coordinated with leave allowed under collective bargaining agreements.
 Now codified at chapter 49.86 RCW.

 - The Family and Medical Leave Act (FMLA), prepared by the United States Department of Labor - A brief overview of the act with links to comprehensive information regarding the FMLA

 - Fact Sheet for interplay between ADA and FMLA, prepared by the Equal Employment Opportunities Commission, 07/06/2000 - Fact sheet set out in a question and answer format, exploring the interplay between the Americans with Disabilities Act and the Family and Medical Leave Act

 - Family and Medical Leave Act (FMLA) Advisor, developed by the Wage and Hour Division of the Employment Standards Administration - Information about employee eligibility under FMLA; including valid reasons for leave; employee/employer notification responsibilities; and employee rights and benefits

 - Family and Medical Leave Entitlement, prepared by the U.S. Office of Personnel Management - Includes full regulations and questions and answers.
 (The Office of Personnel Management provides assistance and information for federal workers; however, since the FMLA applies to others as well, this page may be useful to Washington jurisdictions.)